ahsan131-hub/ahsan131-hub/README.md

 I'm a passionate full-stack developer with nearly 2 years of experience.
 My expertise lies in creating dynamic web applications using cutting-edge technologies such as NEXT.js, Node.js, TypeScript, GraphQL, REST API, and React.

-## 🔭 What I'm Currently Working On

-I'm currently working on enhancing my skills in building scalable and performant web applications.
-I'm also exploring new frameworks and tools to stay up-to-date with the latest trends in the industry.

-## 🌱 What I'm Currently Learning

-I'm actively learning about cloud computing platforms like AWS and Azure to deploy and manage web applications.
-Additionally, I'm diving deeper into advanced React concepts and exploring GraphQL for efficient data fetching.

 ## 💼 My Professional Experience

 - Worked as a full-stack developer at Secomind.ai, where I contributed to the development of web applications using NEXT.js, Node.js, TypeScript, GraphQL, and React.